Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 3. Take an inventory of toys

-With so many toys, we sometimes forget what we have when we don’t actively sort through them.
+We sometimes forget what we have when we don’t actively sort toys.

-Just the other day, I was putting away toys in a box under my son’s bed when I saw several poorly-made trinkets they never even cared for.
-Another time, I stored a board game, only to discover a few more we’d received over the holidays that we hadn’t even opened.
+I was putting away toys in a box under my son’s bed when I saw several poorly-made trinkets they never even cared for.
+Another time, I stored puzzles, only to discover a few more we’d received as gifts on Christmas that we hadn’t even opened.

 By rotating toys regularly, you have a better idea of the toys your kids have.
-You can take an inventory of the ones you want to keep, toss, or donate, or even which ones your kids have outgrown or broken.
+You can take an inventory of the ones you want to keep, toss, or donate, or even which ones they’ve outgrown or broken.
+Maybe they don’t fit into their Halloween costumes and pretend play accessories, which could be better used by your niece.

 Get more tips on how to get kids to clean up after themselves.